Oscar-97/VIVA-Benchmark-Data-Analysis/Docs/README.md

 ---
 ## TODO
 - Clean up TableSearch.js and DisplayDataTable.js
+- Clear data after uploading a new file.
 - Add more plotting types.
 - Add option to highlight columns and rows in the table.
 - Fix destruction on Chart.js canvas.